gregorkovac/UZ-Notes/UZ.md

 - Gradient points in the direction of the greatest intesnity change
   - Magnitude $\theta = \tan^{-1}(\dfrac{\frac{\partial f}{\partial y}}{\frac{\partial f}{\partial x}})$
   - Orientation $||\nabla f|| = \sqrt{\frac{\partial f}{\partial x}^2 + \frac{\partial f}{\partial y}^2}$
+- With derivation, noise gets amplified $\implies$ smooth first
 - Apply derivative kernel to Gaussian kernel

 ## From derivatives to edge detection
+- "Optimal" edge detector
+  - Good detection - minimum probability of false positives
+  - Good localization - detected edges should be close to the location of true edges
+  - Specificity - returns only a signle point per true edge
 - Canny edge detector
   - Filter an image by derivative of a Gaussian
   - Calculate gradient magnitude and orientation